 We no longer have traditional photocopy machines; however, free scanning is available at KIC scanners across from the Service Desk on the 1st floor and across from the Music/Media Desk on the Ground floor.
 Documents may be saved to e-mail or USB device and printing is available from any Information Commons computer or via wifi.

 The UMKC University Libraries' home page can be found at http://library.umkc.edu/.
-Be sure to check out the website for general information about library services, collections and hours, Forms and Requests (purchase request, interlibrary loan, reference request, request for library instruction session, and a suggestion form), access to local UMKC and consortial online databases, access to library subject guides (including lists of subject-specific print and web-based information resources), a monthly listing of newly-cataloged books, and updates about new services and major collection resources such as online exhibitions.
+Be sure to check out the website for general information about library services, collections and hours, Forms and Requests (purchase request, interlibrary loan, research request, request for library instruction, questions/comments, suggestions, and reserves), access to local UMKC and consortial online databases, access to library subject guides (including lists of subject-specific print and web-based information resources), a monthly listing of newly-cataloged books, and updates about new services and major collection resources such as online exhibitions.
 Also on the Website: links to MERLIN, MOBIUS and other local library catalogs.

 All UMKC students, faculty and staff are encouraged to gain full benefit of the privileges and full access to the library resources to which they are entitled by activating their Single-Sign-On Accounts.
 An Exchange/Single-Sign-On Account provides access to library resources in a variety of places, including the campus computing labs operated by Information Systems and those operated by the University Libraries.
 A guest login is available for visitors to the Miller Nichols Library and Music/Media Library that provides access to a subset of library resources.

 You may activate your account in the Information Services Computer Lab on the third floor of the Miller Nichols Library or any other IS Computer Lab on campus.
 The Student Assistants in the Lab will assist you with this process.